Butadon

 Butadon (豚丼), often literally translated into English as pork bowl, is a Japanese dish consisting of a bowl of rice topped with pork simmered in a mildly sweet sauce.
 It also often includes a sprinkling of green peas.
 A popular food in Japan, it is commonly served with takuan.
 Buta means "pig" or "pork", and don is short for donburi, the Japanese word for "bowl".

+History

 Butadon originated from the city of Obihiro, Japan.